quoke/quoke.github.io/README.md

 How to add a quote?
 -------------------

 Simply add a .md (markdown) file in the `/_quotations` directory.
-The filename should be the first few words of the quotation, all in lowercase and separated by dashes.
+The filename should be the first few words of the quotation, all in lowercase and separated by dashes eg. `always-forgive-your-enemies.md`.

 And the content of the file should look something like this.